-Emergency vehicles
+Emergency Vehicles

 Emergency vehicles may be parked in the roadway or alongside another vehicle.
-When driving on any road, from an interstate highway to a narrow 2 lane road, upon approaching a parked emergency vehicle whose audible or visual signals are in use, you must follow the above guidelines under the Move Over Law.
+When driving on an interstate highway or other highway with two or more lanes, upon approaching a parked emergency vehicle whose audible or visual signals are in use, you must merge into the lane farthest from the emergency vehicle, except when otherwise directed by a police officer.
+When driving on a two-lane roadway, you must slow down to a speed that is 20 mph less than the posted speed limit, except when otherwise directed by a police officer.